Education

 Jurying

-In 2025, I was invited to jury research projects conducted by interaction design students at Gobelins and the student research competition of the ‹Programming›’25 conference.
+In 2025, I served on jury panels for research projects conducted by interaction design students at Gobelins and for the student research competition of the ‹Programming› conference.

 Miscellaneous

-As of May 2024, I am the elected representative of non-permanent researchers in the LISN lab council, which advises the lab directors on the lab’s inner working and internal policies.
+As of May 2024, I am the elected representative of non-permanent researchers on the LISN lab council, which advises the lab directors on the lab’s internal workings and policies.

 In 2021 and 2022, I helped write corrections of exercises for two high school computer science textbooks, which are respectively targeting French pupils in Première, the penultimate year of high school, and Terminale, the final year of high school.